 Les Quais du Rhône

 Spend a whole day Riverside sunbathing at the Piscine du Rhône and, after working up an appetite, having some cheese and charcuterie in one of the many peniches (boat or barge bars).
 Pints can be expensive in France, so don’t miss happy hour when prices are halved.
-If you’re on a tight budget, get a €2 bottle of red and sit on the banks of the Rhône like the poor students do.
+If you’re on a tight budget, get a €2 bottle of red and sit on the banks of the Rhône.

 The transport system does close at 00:30AM which means it is a bit of a pain getting around at nighttime, but on the weekends, hourly night buses run to most places in the city.
 The metro is very simple and equally effective.
 There are only four lines, making the underground easy to navigate.
 As a student it’s only €32 per month for an unlimited travel pass on the under AND over ground.
 The TCL app makes planning your routes a piece of cake.